CloudLabsAI-Azure/CAF-Infra-Security/03-secure-infrastructure-with-azure-firewall-premium.md

      ![](images/E3T4S10.png)

 ## Task 5: IP Groups

+In this task, you will create an IP Group in Azure and configure Azure Firewall to allow access to a specific website from the Bastion VM.
+You will then test and validate that the URL is accessible and correctly enforced by the firewall policy.

 1. Navigate to the home page in the Azure portal, search for **IP groups (1)** and select **IP Groups (2)** from suggestions.